AnthemV/Gnome20/README.md

 # Gnome20
 Roll20's UI looks like it was developed by drunk sheep, and I felt the need to fix that.
 Only works when Roll20 is set to dark mode, because the site uses two different stylesheets for some reason.
-The theme is based on [Libadwaita](https://gnome.pages.gitlab.gnome.org/libadwaita/doc/1-latest/), and incorprates aspects of the [Gnome Human Interface Guidelines](https://developer.gnome.org/hig/).
+The theme is based on the design language of [Libadwaita](https://gnome.pages.gitlab.gnome.org/libadwaita/doc/1-latest/), and incorprates aspects of the [Gnome Human Interface Guidelines](https://developer.gnome.org/hig/).

 ### Usage
 Install the browser extention _Stylus_ ([Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/), [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne)), then click the "Install directly with Stylus" button.